-ONE launched a campaign in 2013 in support of legislation that would enable both public and private partners to invest in Africa’s energy future.
+ONE launched a campaign in 2013 supporting legislation that would enable both public and private partners to invest in Africa’s energy future.
 In 2015, 7 in 10 people in sub-Saharan Africa lacked access to electricity.
 When countries can provide more access to electricity, the results are extraordinary.
-Students in Sudan, for example, were able to improve their pass rates from 57% to 97% after just one year with electric lights.
+Students in Sudan, for example, improved their pass rates from 57% to 97% after just one year with electric lights.

 Our goal was to help sub-Saharan African countries modernise their power infrastructure and increase their access to electricity — saving lives, strengthening education, alleviating extreme poverty, and accelerating both growth and development in the process.

 - In all, ONE members sent 186,891 letters and 5,445 tweets, made 4,814 phone calls, delivered 360,000 signed petitions, and had 744 meetings with their leaders in Congress.

 - Power Africa continues the hard work of implementing power projects across Africa with the goal of providing millions of people with modern energy.